MINOTROCK/Root-Me/write-ups/001_deleted_file_(df).md

 ![Analysis with nano](../assets/images/001_df.png)

-I entered the name in the correct format in the answer field, and it worked.
+I entered the name in the correct format in the answer field, and validated the challenge.
 After reviewing other solutions, I discovered that the USB drive also contained an hidden image.
 Based on this information, I used the following command: